FuryFiber/Webtop/README.md

 - [ ] dynamic display of components where user can select which items they want to see on their dashboard
 - [ ] docker container monitoring and managing
 - [ ] full lab dashboard with links to all webservices running on the server

+Do you have any sugestions on what else Webtop could be monitoring, do let me know by opening an issue!